blackmed007/Hospitals_System/README.md

 Simple Hospitals_System Program using Python

-I'm currently updating the project : it will be ready around 13 Aug
+I'm currently updating the project: it will be ready around 13 August

 The program provides the following operations: